-For developers, you will use the development environment to set up the site.
-To create and test code, clone development to your local machine and then, once things are just how you like, push the changes back to Umbraco Cloud.
-Your changes will be added to the development environment automatically and added to the deployment queue.
-To deploy to live, simply push the deploy button and everything will be deployed to the live environment.
+For developers, you will use the Development environment to set up the site.
+To create and test code, clone Development to your local machine and then, once things are just how you like, push the changes back to Umbraco Cloud.
+Your changes will be added to the Development environment automatically and added to the deployment queue.
+To deploy to the Live environment, simply push the deploy button and everything will be deployed to the Live environment.
 See more about this in the deployment section.

-For content editors, you will use the live site to create and edit your content.
-Developers can always restore to the latest content in the development or local sites.
+For content editors, you will use the Live environment to create and edit your content.
+Developers can always restore to the latest content on the Development or local environments.

-If the project contains a staging environment and you author your content here, be aware that content doesn't get added to the deployment queue automatically.
-Once you're ready to deploy the content to the live environment, add it to the deployment queue using the Queue for transfer feature in the backoffice.
+If the project contains a Staging environment and you create your content here, be aware that content doesn't get added to the deployment queue automatically.
+Once you're ready to deploy the content to the Live environment, add it to the deployment queue using the Queue for transfer feature in the backoffice.

 Finding your Umbraco Project

-To navigate to your project, simply log in to the Umbraco Cloud portal and then click on Projects then the project you want to use.
+To navigate to your project, simply log in to the Umbraco Cloud portal and then click on the project you want to use.

-We create your site’s Url using the name you used when you created the site, then we add s1.umbraco.io.
-If you named your project Snoopy, your site’s Url will be snoopy.s1.umbraco.io and your site’s Umbraco back office Url will be snoopy.s1.umbraco.io/umbraco.
-For the development environment we prefix with dev- so the the urls will be dev-snoopy.s1.umbraco.io and dev-snoopy.s1.umbraco.io/umbraco.
+We create your project’s URL using the name you used when you created the project, and then we add s1.umbraco.io.
+If you named your project Snoopy, your project URL will be snoopy.s1.umbraco.io and your project’s Umbraco backoffice URL will be snoopy.s1.umbraco.io/umbraco.
+For the Development environment we prefix with dev- so the URLs will be dev-snoopy.s1.umbraco.io and dev-snoopy.s1.umbraco.io/umbraco.
 You'll find all environments for a project listed on the Project page.

 Logging in to Umbraco

-From your site’s Project page select the Go To Backoffice link to login to the back office and the View Page link to view your site.
+From your Project page select the Go To Backoffice link to login to the backoffice and the View Page link to view your site.

 Making changes to your site